ldtteam/MinecoloniesWiki/pages/src/source/misc/troubleshooting.md

   8. Do they have any open requests?
 They might need a tool or other item to continue their work.
   10. Do they have tools of the correct [level](../../source/systems/worker)?
   11. Is their inventory or their hut inventory full?
 They will get stuck if they have no room to move things in or out.
+  12. Do they start working when you get close to them?
+Maybe Minecraft is not loading enough chunks in your colony.
+If you are using Optifine then disable the "Smooth World" option.
+You can also tweak the "forceloadcolony" and "colonyloadstrictness" values in the [Config file](../../source/misc/configfile)

 If none of these apply, go on to the next troubleshooting checklists.